codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 involved here.
 We can just take note of this: a function can return a value when being invoked.

-Ah..
-There's one more little thing about the `return` statement, once the statement is reached the function execution will be ended and all the statements afterward will be ignored.
+And, there's one more little thing about the `return` statement, once the statement is reached the function execution will be ended and all the statements afterward will be ignored.

 `JS code:`
 <script src="https://gist.github.com/codenart/1d640b60b07e62d9b1d269bce5400358.js">